8 Strategies for Conflict Resolution and Mediation in HR

 Conflict is inevitable in any workplace, and human resources (HR) professionals are often called upon to resolve disputes between employees.
 Conflict can arise from a variety of situations, including misunderstandings, personality clashes, and differences in values or beliefs.
 As an HR professional, it's important to be equipped with the necessary skills to handle conflicts effectively.
 In this article, we will discuss eight strategies for conflict resolution and mediation in HR.

 Often, conflicts are symptoms of underlying issues.
 As an HR professional, it's essential to identify what's at the core of the conflict to address it effectively.
 This may involve asking probing questions to understand the root cause of the dispute.
-Once you have identified the underlying issues, you can work towards resolving them and prevent similar conflicts from arising in the future.
+Resources such as the Conflict Resolution Handbook can provide structured approaches for uncovering hidden problems.

 Reading more: